 Many people travel to Laos to take photos with tigers or ride on an elephant through the jungle, but my dearest suggestion is not to do it.
 Read more online about elephant and tiger abuse before going there and if it is still one of your lifelong dreams, then prefer ethical sanctuaries like the Elephant Conservation Center in Laos.
 The truth is - the lesser the demand, the more likely such cruel practices can be extinguished.

 This is one of the things you should definitely keep in mind if you travel to Laos.
 When there, you will see a lot of businesses offering "happy meals" (tea, pizza, mojitos, etc.).
 Please, do not naively think that this has something to do with the joyful and innocent nature of such a treat or the person who made it.
 All of those actually contain some type of drugs, and if you do not want to get in any type of trouble, please avoid ordering those.
 I agree Laos people are somewhat confusing - these things are being openly advertised everywhere, but any type of drugs are still illegal in this country.
 Just stick to getting high on the beauty of nature for your own sake.

 9. They don't rush.
 Ever

 It is one of the main things you will notice and experience in Laos.
 People move at their own pace, and it is never urgent.
 Keep in mind that they also dislike being rushed, and there is only one solution to this.
 Adjust and get comfortable with this easy-going attitude!
-Additionally keep in mind, the complicated terrain and lesser developed roads make the travel anywhere less predictable.
+Additionally, keep in mind, the complicated terrain and lesser developed roads make travel anywhere less predictable.
 Travel times might take longer than expected, and you just have to put up with it!

 10. The best time to travel to Laos is their New Year